pshenok/pshenok/README.md

 # Hey, I'm Kostyantyn Pshenychnyy
-**Tech Lead & ML Engineer** based in San Francisco, CA

-### Tech-obsessed engineer — if it can be automated, consider it done
+**Tech-obsessed engineer — if it can be automated, consider it done

 ---